shettysach/shettysach.github.io/markdown/01_projects.md

   \___\__,_|_||_\__,_|_\___|_|  |_|_/__/\__|
 </pre>

-- A fullstack chatbot built using Rust for both the frontend and the backend.
+- A fullstack chatbot built using Rust for both the frontend and the backend
-- Utilizes quantized Mistral 7B Instruct v0.1 GGUF models.
+- Utilizes quantized Mistral 7B Instruct v0.1 GGUF models
-- Built with Hugging Face's Candle framework, which includes the `candle_transformers` crate for LLM inferencing.
+- Built with Hugging Face's Candle framework, which includes the `candle_transformers` crate for LLM inferencing
-- Employs Tokio and Actix for asynchronous functionality in the backend, alongside Leptos and TailwindCSS for the frontend.
+- Employs Tokio and Actix for asynchronous functionality in the backend, alongside Leptos and TailwindCSS for the frontend

 ### Languages: